jwagner/smartcrop.js/README.md

 The API is not yet finalized.
 Look at the code and expect changes.

+## Tests

+You can run the tests using grunt test.
+Alternatively you can also just run grunt (the default task) and open http://localhost:8000/test/.
+The test coverage for smartcrop.js is very limited at the moment.
+I expect to improve this as the code matures and the concepts solidify.

 ## License
 Copyright (c) 2014 Jonas Wanger, licensed under the MIT License (enclosed)